Review of Problems with Bristan Easyfit Kitchen Taps

 2) Take close up photos of the base and tap body, including the code on the tap body.
 Especially if the tap failure has caused damage to your floor, kitchen units or anything else, these photographs could become important evidence for obtaining compensation from Bristan.
 Expect Bristan to try to fob you off, and that you will need to present the facts clearly and firmly.

 3) Read Bristan's Easyfit FAQ in order to familiarise yourself with their current policy on these taps.
 Note especially what they say in point 8, "Our latest Easyfit bases, following detailed and extensive design modifications, have removed the ability for it to be installed incorrectly".
 Then contact Bristan's customer services on 0330 026 6273.
-Their favourite fob-off line so far has been to blame the failure on 'installer error'.
+Their favourite fob-off line has always been to blame the failure on 'installer error'.
 According to their own published statement this is no longer a valid argument.
 In point 4 they state, "With almost all occurrences of Easyfit tap base issues or taps popping off from the bases, we will arrange for field service engineers to attend and complete full assessments of the product installation and root causes".
 Insist that they do this, and that they compensate you for the cost of a new tap (of your choice) and for any damage caused.
 Bristan will most likely want to fit a replacement Easyfit tap.
 But if you have already experienced one of these failing, you are unlikely to have confidence in them fitting another.
 So they must compensate you with a tap of your own choice of equivalent value, including labour, and for any damage the tap's failure has caused to your home.
 If significant damage has been caused, it is likely they will tell you to claim on your home insurance.
 In several cases they have offered to pay for the insurance excess.
 The truth is that your insurance company is more likely to compensate you than Bristan, and this may be your best option.
 But then you have a claim on your insurance resulting in subsequently higher premiums.
 Plumbers have been raising concerns about these taps since early 2015.
 It is not right that Bristan continue to sell them regardless and expect you and your insurance company to pick up the tab for their flawed design.
 A full recall would cost Bristan several hundred million pounds and possibly bankrupt them.
 While I understand them trying to avoid that, the least they should do is to fully compensate individual customers affected, without you having to fight for it.
 If they had any sense, they would throw money at you rather than try to fob you off with lame excuses.

 4) If they don't fully compensate you, it may be worth contacting BBC watchdog with details of your case.
 In 2020 the BBC announced that Watchdog was being axed as a standalone show, but would instead become a segment incorporated into the One Show.
 So it is possible they may still show interest in your story with a view to future episodes.
 You could also write to WRAS, the Water Regulations Advisory Scheme, who are responsible for having approved Bristan's Easyfit taps.
 Bristan's Easyfit taps are not 'fit for purpose', and it is important that their approvals are not renewed when they next expire.
 Don't expect WRAS to compensate you or offer you feedback, but present them with clear evidence of what has happened and ask them to raise the issue directly with Bristan.
 By doing so, if you help remove these taps from sale you may help others avoid similar damage to their homes in future.